Skip to content

 )

-def _generate_map( # pylint: disable=too-many-locals
+def _generate_map( # pylint: disable=too-many-locals,too-many-arguments

 self,